Soresu/Others/Docs/LINQ.md

 ### Getting data from source(**Select, First, FirstOrDefault**)

-You can get the wanted data from the collection, for example det strings's length.
-You can use **First** to get the first element, or **FirstOrDefault** to avoid the errors if the collectiond doesn't contains this element.
+You can get the wanted data from the collection, for example the strings's length.
+You can use **First** to get the first element, or **FirstOrDefault** to avoid from errors if the collectiond doesn't contains this element.

 	List<string> numbers = new List<string>(new string[] { "One", "Two", "Three", "Four", "Five" });

 	var numbersLenth = numbers.Select(number => number.Length);
 	// numbersLenth : 3,3,5,4,4

 	var firstWhichLengtHigherThanThree = numbers.Where(number => number.Length>3).First();
 	// firstWhichLengtHigherThanThree: Three

 	var firstWhichLengtHigherThanSeven = numbers.Where(number => number.Length>7).First();
-	// Error: There is no string which length higher than seven var firstWhichLengtHigherThanSeven = numbers.Where(number => number.Length>7).FirstOrDefault();
+	// Error: There is no string which length higher than seven

+	var firstWhichLengtHigherThanSeven = numbers.Where(number => number.Length>7).FirstOrDefault();
 	// firstWhichLengtHigherThanSeven: null

+	var firstWhichLengtHigherThanSeven = numbers.FirstOrDefault(number => number.Length>7);
+	// you can simplify the query

 ### Filtering(**Where**)

 Probably the most common query operation is to apply a filter in the form of a Boolean expression.
 You can use multiple conditions to get the data.